Dennis Gilbert (ice hockey)

-Dennis Gilbert (born October 30, 1996) is an American professional ice hockey defenseman who is currently playing with the Calgary Flames of the National Hockey League (NHL).
-He was selected by the Chicago Blackhawks, 90th overall, in the 2015 NHL Entry Draft.
+Dennis Gilbert (born October 30, 1996) is an American professional ice hockey defenseman for the Ottawa Senators of the National Hockey League (NHL).
+He was selected by the Chicago Blackhawks, 90th overall, in the 2015 NHL entry draft, and has also played for the Colorado Avalanche, Calgary Flames, and Buffalo Sabres.

 Early life

 Gilbert was born on October 30, 1996, to parents Dennis Sr. and Kim Gilbert.
-Growing up, he refused to play hockey year round in order to play lacrosse and football.
+Growing up, he refused to play hockey year-round to play lacrosse and football.

 Playing career

-Gilbert played junior hockey with the Buffalo Jr. Sabres in the Ontario Junior Hockey League and the Chicago Steel in the United States Hockey League (USHL) before he was selected in the third round, 90th overall, in the 2015 NHL Entry Draft by the Chicago Blackhawks.
+Gilbert played junior hockey with the Buffalo Jr. Sabres in the Ontario Junior Hockey League and the Chicago Steel in the United States Hockey League (USHL) before he was selected in the third round, 90th overall, in the 2015 NHL entry draft by the Chicago Blackhawks.

 Gilbert played collegiate hockey for the Notre Dame Fighting Irish at the University of Notre Dame, originally of Hockey East.
 In his sophomore season with the Fighting Irish in 2016–17, Gilbert helped guide Notre Dame to the Frozen Four and was announced as the Hockey East's Best Defensive Defenseman and a Hockey East Third Team All-Star.

 Gilbert concluded his collegiate career following his junior season with the Fighting Irish in the 2017–18 season, turning professional by signing a three-year, entry-level contract with the Chicago Blackhawks on April 14, 2018.

-Entering the final year of his entry-level deal on October 10, 2020, Gilbert was traded by the Blackhawks, alongside Brandon Saad, to the Colorado Avalanche in exchange for Nikita Zadorov and Anton Lindholm.
+Entering the final year of his entry-level deal on October 10, 2020, Gilbert was traded by the Blackhawks, alongside Brandon Saad, to the Colorado Avalanche in exchange for Anton Lindholm and Nikita Zadorov.

 Following two seasons in Colorado, Gilbert left as a free agent and was signed to a two-year, $1.525 million contract with the Calgary Flames on July 13, 2022.

+After his contract with the Flames, Gilbert opted to leave as a free agent and was signed to a one-year, $825,000 contract with hometown club, the Buffalo Sabres, on July 1, 2024.

+On March 7, 2025, Gilbert was traded to the Ottawa Senators along with Dylan Cozens and a second-round pick in the 2026 NHL entry draft in exchange for Josh Norris and Jacob Bernard-Docker.
+He concluded the season with the Senators, registering 1 assist through just 4 appearances.

+As a free agent from the Senators, Gilbert was signed as a free agent to a one-year, $875,000 contract with the Philadelphia Flyers on July 1, 2025.
+However, just under five months later, Gilbert was traded back to the Senators in exchange for Maxence Guenette.